 Your credit score is important to get the best secured loan deals

-Basically credit history is very important when it comes to getting the best deal.
+According to our secured loan broker credit history is very important when it comes to getting the best deal.
 If you are borrowing on a secured loan in order to provide you with the funds to do something important and you have a good credit score you can get loans that attract interest rates around 4-5%.
 This is approximately in line with many standard variable rates offered by second charge lenders.
 This interest rate indicates that you are seen as a relatively low risk borrower and so you are given the benefit of a low interest rate.
 Despite the lower interest rate you will have to ensure that the repayments are affordable on top of your mortgage payments.

 Secured loans for bad credit comparison

-If you have a bad credit history you will find that you have fewer options and that you are also going to have to pay your loan back with a higher interest rate.
+If you require a secured loan for bad credit you will find that you have fewer options and that you are also going to have to pay your loan back with a higher interest rate.
 The most competitive rates available for people with bad credit ratings come in at around 9%, but you may have to be prepared to pay up to 19% on your secured loan if you have particularly poor financial circumstances such as a history CCJ’s, defaults and missed credit payments.
 If you are unsure then a broker can quickly assess your application and provide a non obligation quote at no charge.

 Comparing secured loans can be relatively easy by using an online secured loan calculator like the one here, where you are able to calculate monthly loan repayments, interest charges and fees.
 It is important to consider that without investigating the details of each one you may not be fully aware of all of the requirements and criteria that go along with each one.
-Therefore although you can get an idea of available loans by searching, you will get a much more in depth understanding of your options if you choose to consult a broker who can provide you with an accurate quotation.
+Therefore although you can get an idea of available loans by searching, you will get a much more in depth understanding of your options if you choose to consult a secured loan broker who can provide you with an accurate quotation.

 Which direct lenders and UK companies can you compare against?